-This guide is to provide the information necessary to implement the ThreatQuotient for IMAP Application.
-This document is not specifically intended to form a site reference guide.
-It is assumed that the implementation engineer has experience installing and commissioning ThreatQuotient Apps and integrations covered within the document, as well as the experience necessary to troubleshoot at a basic level.
+This guide provides the information necessary to implement the ThreatQuotient for IMAP Application.
+This document is not specifically intended as a site reference guide.

+It is assumed that the implementation engineer has experience installing and commissioning ThreatQuotient Apps and integrations covered within the document, as well as experience necessary to troubleshoot at a basic level.